kentcdodds/babel-plugin-macros/other/docs/macros.md

 * [`@lingui/macro`](https://lingui.js.org/ref/macro.html): Macros for internationalization (i18n) in [LinguiJS](https://github.com/lingui/js-lingui/).
 * [`unique-classname.macro`](https://github.com/huchenme/unique-classname.macro): Macro to generate unique className for Emotion.
 * [`idx.macro`](https://github.com/dralletje/idx.macro): A utility function for traversing properties on objects and arrays.
+* [`pipeline.macro`](https://github.com/Andarist/pipeline.macro): A babel macro which works similarly to the pipeline operator.

 Please note that macros are intended to be used as devDependencies.